Skip to Content

 What is the Most Expensive Quarter Horse?

-Quarter horses are a popular breed of horse known for their versatility and athleticism.
+Quarter horses are a popular breed known for their versatility and athleticism.
 These horses are often used in rodeos and racing, and they are also popular as trail and pleasure horses.
 Quarter horses are considered a premium breed, and they typically command high prices.

 Moonin The Eagle- 2.1 million